Raghunath Temple: Features

 The Raghunath temple has seven shrines.
 The temple complex is dedicated to Raghunath, another name for Rama.
 The entrance has a Surya icon, another manifestation of Vishnu.
 It is built over a raised platform of 5 ft height in an octagonal shape.
 The front fascia is 40 ft in width while the main shrine is set 50 ft away from the entrance.
 Within the enclosed space of the yard there are residential buildings and open cattle yards on its eastern and northern directions.
 The front fascia of the temple has three entry doors.
 The main shrine which is 20 ftx20 ft in size, is surrounded by a circumambulatory passage (pradakshina path) of 10 ft width.
 The entrance door, set on one side of this octagonal chamber of the shrine, faces east.
 The interior of the inner chamber is gold plated.
 The main walls of the outer chamber have 15 panels, each of 9 ft height.
 These interior panels have a surfeit of paintings of the Jammu School of painting consisting of images from the Hindu epics Ramayana, Mahabharata, and Bhagavad Gita, represented by gods such as Ganesha, Krishna, Sheshashayi Vishnu (reclining Vishnu) and also a large painting depicting the Sita Swayamvara scene (Sita choosing her husband from an elite gathering of princesses).
 Apart from the mythology related themes, some paintings relate to secular aspects, like Kabir, a saint, engaged in weaving and army personnel of Dogra and Sikh communities.
 The paintings also reveal the type of attire and the weaponry prevalent during the period of temple building.

-In the main shrine, the idol of Lord Rama, which is the family deity of the then king and the Dogra people, is deified in the garbhagriha (sanctum sanctorum).
+In the main shrine, the idol of Rama, which is the family deity of the then king and the Dogra people, is deified in the garbhagriha (sanctum sanctorum).
 The shrine has a dome instead of the normal shikara in a pyramidal shape, which is in the Sikh architectural style.
 All the seven shrines have gold plated spires.
 Gods and Goddesses enshrined in the seven shrines are all related to the epic Ramayana.
-The shrines are also enshrined with a very large number of Saligramas (fossil ammonite stones specially obtained from the Gandaki river, in Nepal – a Vaishnava (Hindu) aniconic representation of Vishnu).
+The shrines are also enshrined with a very large number of Saligramas (fossil ammonite stones specially obtained from the Gandaki River, in Nepal – a Vaishnava (Hindu) aniconic representation of Vishnu).

 A distinct feature noted in the entire temple complex is the stucco style embellishments built with brick masonry and finished with plaster.
 The motifs crafted are of floral (lotuses) and geometric designs, on the walls, in the niches and on arches.
 Apart from paintings on the walls, the niches in the interior parts of the shrines have 300 well crafted images of deities.
 The profusion of paintings and images on the internal and external faces of the temple was considered an auspicious feature, instead of leaving the wall surfaces blank.
 However, the images and murals on the outer walls of the temple have since been demolished.